 Adult education is less common because of the time constraints on hard working adults.
-Additional training in leadership, or mentoring faith formation, is usually done in concentrated workshops or retreats led by the pastor, priest or a diocesan or denominational representative.
+Additional training in leadership, or mentoring in faith, is usually done in concentrated workshops or retreats led by the parish priest or a diocesan or denominational representative.
 Cursillo and similar spiritual renewal events can have great impact for men and women.
+People in this segment may go on line to a church website.
+Provide simple educational or devotional resources that they can download, especially as they might be connected with lifecycles and holy days.